Andrena helvola

+Description

-DescriptionAndrena helvola is a medium sized bee, the females are larger than the males with a forewing length of 9 to 10 mm while in the smaller males the forewings are 6.5 to 8.5 mm with the larger males being more robust with bigger heads than the smaller individuals.
+Andrena helvola is a medium-sized bee, the females are larger than the males with a forewing length of 9 to 10 mm while in the smaller males the forewings are 6.5 to 8.5 mm with the larger males being more robust with bigger heads than the smaller individuals.
 The females have a pile of reddish-brown hair on the top of the thorax with a rather thick pile of orange or yellowish hair on the first and second tergites and a short grey pile on the third and fourth tergites.

+Taxonomy

-TaxonomyAndrena helvola was first formally described in 1758 as Apis helvola by Carl Linnaeus.
+Andrena helvola was first formally described in 1758 as Apis helvola by Carl Linnaeus.
 In 1775 Fabricius described the genus Andrena and in 1912 Viereck designated A. helvola as its type species.